HIV Stages and Symptoms | myHIVteam

 Cytomegalovirus

-Cytomegalovirus (CMV), a virus related to herpes, infects most people but does not cause illness except in those with compromised immune systems.
-In people with AIDS, CMV can infect the eyes — causing blindness — or attack the lungs, heart, brain, or gastrointestinal system.
+Cytomegalovirus (CMV), a virus related to herpes, is present in most people, but it doesn’t cause illness except in those with compromised immune systems.
+In people with AIDS, CMV can infect the eye and cause blindness.
+It can also attack the lungs, heart, brain, or gastrointestinal system.

 Mycobacterium Avium Complex

-Mycobacterium avium complex is a group of common bacteria that causes abdominal pain, fever, night sweats, weight loss, anemia, and fatigue in those with AIDS.
+Mycobacterium avium complex (MAC) is a group of common bacteria that causes the following symptoms in people with AIDS:

 Tuberculosis

-Tuberculosis (TB) is a leading cause of death in people with AIDS.
-TB most commonly affects the lungs, causing chest pain, coughing up sputum or blood, weight loss, fever, and fatigue.
-People living with HIV are at higher risk for TB to involve other parts of the body as well.
+Globally, tuberculosis is a leading cause of death in people with AIDS.
+TB most commonly affects the lungs, causing chest pain and coughing up sputum or blood.
+It also can infect other parts of the body and may result in symptoms such as weight loss, fever, and fatigue.
+People living with HIV are at higher risk for becoming infected with TB.

 Candidiasis

 Also known as a yeast infection or thrush, candidiasis is most commonly caused by the fungus Candida albicans.
-Although minor yeast infections can be a nuisance even in healthy people, candidiasis can affect immunocompromised people more severely, such as those with AIDS.
+Although minor yeast infections can be a nuisance even in healthy people, candidiasis can affect immunocompromised people, such as those with AIDS, more severely.
+Candidiasis can cause:

 • Difficulty swallowing